jchy191/Sudoku/README.md

 # Sudoku

 This is the main project that I would like to showcase.
 This is a simple game of Sudoku that I wrote recently, using Object-Oriented Programming principles to help organise my code.
 The source files can be found in the "src" folder, while the files required to run the game in a browser can be found in the "dist" folder.
+The game can be run on mobile phones as well.

 Alternatively, the project can be viewed in browser here: https://tinyurl.com/mysudokuproject